 Both, Employee motivation, and the empowerment of employees depends on the type of system you hand over to your employees.
 If the systems are very good and your employees are able to make good use of it, you will get very happy and satisfied customers.

-f) The most important relationship in the service triangle – Employee to Customers – The employee to customer interaction is also known as the “moment of truth” or “critical incidents”.
+The employee to customer interaction is also known as the “moment of truth” or “critical incidents”.
 A single customer can become dissatisfied with the way the employee treated him.
 Or that single customer can buy a lot of material from the same store, because the employee treated him or her like a king or queen.

 That’s the difference your employees can create when they interact with customers.
 There are companies which are high in the customer satisfaction index, just because their employees are well-trained and are empowered to take their own decisions.
 More importantly, these employees are ingrained with the habit that “Customer is king”.